Antarctic Marine Life and Adaptations

 Deep ocean animals such as fish in Antarctica never actually encounter ice as they live too deep in the sea.
 They can be caught and brought to the surface where they can freeze instantly on contact with ice which causes crystals to grow in their cold tissues.
 So one way of surviving very cold temperatures as a marine animal is to make sure you don't actually contact ice which means you can become supercooled (below freezing point without actually freezing) without fear.

-Depress the freezing point of body tissues - to avoid freezing in the first place.
+Other marine animals lower the freezing point of body tissues to avoid freezing in the first place.
 Sea water freezes at -1.86°C though the exact temperature depends on the precise salinity (amount of salt dissolved in the water).
-Animals can use the same idea but more so to depress the freezing point of their body fluids to below this temperature, it doesn't need to be far, just a little below that of the surrounding water.
-As long as the concentration of solutes in the body fluids is greater than the surrounding sea-water the body tissues can escape damage by freezing.
+Animals can use the same idea with chemicals dissolved in their body fluids to lower their freezing points to below this temperature, it doesn't need to be far, just a little below that of the surrounding water.
+As long as the concentration of dissolved chemicals in the body fluids is greater than the surrounding sea-water the body tissues can escape damage by freezing.

 Antifreezes - The antifreezes you may have heard of that protect vehicle engines in the winter work by depressing the freezing point of the engine coolant fluid.
 The antifreezes of the Notothenid fish however work in a different manner.
 They don't prevent the formation of ice crystals but they do prevent their growth and help stop damage to cell membranes and other components.
 The antifreezes are made of proteins and glycoproteins (protein + sugar) and they work like tiny little molecular cushions or safety guards on the ends of the sharp stabby ice crystals, preventing the growth of the crystal and the damage that it might cause.